 The Massachusetts 529 college savings plan

-MEFA's U.Fund offers you control and flexibility as you save for a child's college education.
+MEFA's U.Fund offers you flexibility as you save for a child's college education.

 - Allows you to choose how your money is invested

 - Can be used at any accredited college